 Pro Tip: Check the lineup of activities available during the cruise itinerary to find the right expedition cruise line for you.

-3. You’ll Savor The Scenery As You Sail
+3. You’ll Savor Great Scenery When You Cruise In Alaska

 Your expedition voyage is built around beautiful destinations, and ships like Ocean Victory are designed with spaces that seamlessly connect the inside with the outdoors.
 We enjoyed the top sun deck with its loungers and two hot tubs located aft of the ship.
 This is the perfect spot at sunset for a drink at the bar and to slide in for a soak to soothe your body after a day full of adventures.